demarius/aplomb/diary.md

 already (depending)? we should just give it some endpoints, a health mechanism, a scheduling mechanism.
 Or it will know what health to use.
 I don't know.

-# Sharding.

-request comes. hash on a request[thing] to find its bucket, send it on its way.